dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 Twine Tutorial: [Getting started with Twine](/topics/twine-tutorial-getting-started.md)

+## Story requirements

+1. Your story must have a title.
+"Untitled" is an acceptable title.
+"My class project" or something similar is not an acceptable title.
+2. Your Twin story must have an image at the beginning.
+3. You must have a minimum of five critical pathway nodes \(events\).
+These nodes can correspond to the plot structure, however, this is not required.
+Your narrative should take a viewer no longer than 10 minutes to get through the critical pathway.
+4. Branching nodes are optional.
+You can use branching nodes to elaborate on backstory, settings, drill-downs into characters, to explore sub plots, and anything else you think would be interesting and contribute to the telling of the narrative.

 ## Instructions

 1. Use the Twine application to create a hypertext narrative from the story and plot elements that you wrote in the develop phase of the project.
-   1. You must have a minimum of five critical pathway nodes \(events\).
-These nodes can correspond to the plot structure, however, this is not required.
-   2. Branching nodes are optional.
-You can use branching nodes to elaborate on backstory, settings, drill-downs into characters, to explore sub plots, and anything else you think would be interesting.
 2. Follow the Twine Tutorial to learn how to create a linear hypertext narrative.
-If you include branching nodes, your narrative should take a viewer no longer than 10 minutes to get through the critical pathway.
 3. You can add as many supporting events or nodes as you want.
 If you are unsure of what type of story to produce, start with a linear narrative model.
 Refer back to the topic on story structure for more information.
 4. Download the Twine HTML file.